On This Page

 Can I scan my textbook to print and bring home?

 However, it is a violation of U.S. copyright law to copy substantial portions of a text, even for your personal educational use.
-If you need to bring home more than one or two chapters, the campus bookstore offers textbook rentals.

 What kind of items can be placed on reserve?